G11-Engineering/g11-helm-charts/README.md

 kubectl create namespace g11-stg kubectl label namespace g11-stg istio-injection=enabled

-helm install hippo-stg ../g11-helm-charts/postgres/ -n g11-stg
+helm install hippo-stg ../g11-helm-charts/postgres/ -n g11-stg --set storageClass.create=false

 kubectl get pods -n g11-stg -l postgres-operator.crunchydata.com/pgbackrest-backup // to check if it is working

+you have to install argocd rollouts for arm linux

 // Then go into argoCD and create application make sure to enter secretes in the yaml file